 - Preheat oven to 325 degrees.
 Grease/flour bundt pan, then sprinkle nuts over bottom of pan.

 - In large bowl, combine cake mix, pudding, eggs, water, oil, Irish cream.
-Beat for 5 minutes on high, the pour batter over nuts in pan.
+Beat with hand mixer for 5 minutes on high, the pour batter over nuts in pan.

 - Bake in oven for about 60 minutes, until toothpick inserted in center comes out clean.
 Remove from oven, let cool for 10 minutes, then invert on serving platter.
 Poke holes over cake (I use a skewer).
 Spoon glaze over cake and let it absorb into cake.